jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The fight between all these perspectives never ends, and shouldn't.
 How much public investment is needed, who captures the profit, who carries the risk—that argument is real.
 But it's a quarrel at the edges like plant life fighting for sunshine or predators for the best hunting grounds.
 No player should ever envision a place without such competition.
 From times immemorial, boardmates depend on what other creatures contribute inside the ecosystem they all share.
 Moderation meant a constant energy flow throughout the ecosystem.

 Remember water is never used up, but borrowed by each organism needing it to build something useful.
-A rising tide raises all ships.
+Everynone benefits in the ecosystem because a rising tide of adaptations raises all their chances of survival.
 Thus, strangers or friends, enemies or allies, all their fates are intertwined regardless of what anyone thinks.
 The extremes failed by stopping the flow of energy by telling half they were special and the others they weren't needed.

 But something is still missing.
 If the tool creation pipeline needs all perspectives, somebody still has to decide which tools get built and which get abandoned.

 So who decides?
 It can't be an ideology as they can't pick winners or assign roles.
-It must be someone who is well practiced in selecting the players of the wonderfully moderate ecosystem.
+It is someone who is well practiced in selecting the players of the wonderfully moderate ecosystem.

 ## Chapter 14—Meeting the Coach

 Gravity has a field.
 Electromagnetism has a field.
 These are physical forms.
-Nature doesn't give us an incredient list, but we've test and prodded these areas enough to name their features and understand their actions pretty darn well.
+Nature doesn't give us an ingredient list, but we've tested and prodded these areas enough to name their features and understand their actions pretty darn well.

 Evolution has no field.
-Life pushes itself forward using regular matter, but free from any outside motivation but the will to life and procreate.
-Procreation makes copies of life, but with small differences and the environment made up the laws of physics, chemistry, and geology keeps whichever lifeforms happen to work best.
-One's variation is chance.
-What happens next is not—evolution is as reliable as anything in physics, and it has never once taken a day off.
+Life pushes itself forward free from any outside motivation but the will to live.
+Life's procreation makes copies with small differences.
+Whichever lifeforms happen to work best in the environment procreate more often.
+That is evolution, and it's as reliable as anything in physics, and it has never once taken a day off.

 But there is no one deciding this happens.

-Rather it is the individuals who is selected.
+Rather it is the individual who is selected.
 Alone.
 That has always been the only mechanism, and it's the one this book is about seeing clearly.
 As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."

+Evolution selecting individuals means all changes come in small iterative steps.
+Not all polar bears are solving the melting Arctic the same way.
+Depending on geography, some become more aquatic hunters, some find nesting birds, others chase reindeer, many stay unchanged, and some die.
+The branches of the tree of life are growing in whatever direction the local niche allows.

-Ecosystems do not have group think.
-There is no telepathic link between forests, flocks, herds, or packs.
-Communication exists of course, and there are some biologists who say genes, kin, groups have selection priority, for any evolutionary changed are one person at a time.
-Small iterative changes means
+Species do not have group think.
+Forests, flocks, herds, or packs, there is no telepathic link.
+Communication exists of course, and genes, kin, groups have selection importance too, but for any evolutionary change, it is one person at a time.

-The stagnation of Allied armies was the involvement of millions of people.

-They are full of individuals, big and small, old and young, rich and poor, weird and timeless.
-We have so many different kinds of lifeforms because there are so many niches to fill inside a healthy ecosystem.

 So, an individual polar bear, squirrel, raccoon are the unit of evolution's advancement.
 Species, herds, packs, companies, armies, ecosystems are just a collection of individuals.
+No one serves another.
+Each needs water, warmth, and calories.
 The squirrel doesn't serve her ecosystem—she serves herself and her kids the same way the oak tree does.
-Individuals can try to be extreme on the gameboard but everyone's actions are judged against their ecosystem's ability build faster than entropy tears it down.
+Individuals can try to be extreme on the gameboard but everyone's actions are judged against their ecosystem's ability to build faster than entropy tears it down.

 Players don't need to realize all this of course.
-If a tree's nuts are not nutrious, it will be out planted by the ones who are.
+If a tree's nuts are not nutritious, it will be outplanted by the ones who are.
 In nature, if a lifeform doesn't play the game, the coach finds someone who does.

-We do need to realize all this.
+While animals don't need to realize this, we do.

 Because we have choice, we can practice artificial selection.
-We can be squirrels or raccoons—taking from an ecosystem and giving nothing back, while using ideology pretend otherwise.
+We can be raccoons—taking from an ecosystem and giving nothing back while using ideology to pretend otherwise, and that is a self-defeating place to be.

+In the early 1980s Yuri Andropov, who had run the Soviet KGB before running the country, admitted, "we don't know the society in which we live."
+Decades of falsified statistics and rigid doctrine had blinded the state to its own economy and people.
+The man with the best intelligence apparatus on earth did not understand the country he governed.

+As we've seen, this is not a Soviet problem.
+It's a human one, that happens whenever the distance between selecting and its consequences gets long enough.
+Generals had bunkers and battle plans ensuring victory, the same way Soviet leaders were planning an entire economy, the same way kings had grand palaces and elaborate reasons they were born to rule.
+Every one of them was told the world was as they believed it to be, and every one of them found out otherwise.

+A new identity won't stop human hubris.
+Hierarchies are unavoidable and every one of them will drift from what it governs.
+What changes is the floor underneath.

+With a new identity you will always know that when anyone is testing another, it's okay and best, to reach for the tool.
+You expect a civil engineer to stress-test a roof he's designing for you.
+You can ask your doctor if a prescription he's recommending has passed a clinical trial.
+You should ask your claims adjuster what the insurance policy actually says you are owed.

+A new identity unites these good ideas into a single awareness.
+Playing the Game of Technological Life, in all our fields.
+Because by investigating the environment we ensure enough sunlight gets through the cracks of whatever bunkers and palaces we build.

+The individual who doesn't coach is selected.
+The individual who coaches, selects.

+Doing otherwise lets our stories meant to inform us, to deceive us and stay on a doomed branch of life.
+Allied interwar generals, Soviet bureaucrats, and every other echo chamber were individually rational and collectively doomed.
+Every officer was making sensible decisions inside his branch.
+Nobody was stupid.
+The branch itself was dying, and no single decision could see it or fight it.
+Unlike polar bears, we can jump between branches of the technological tree—but we can also stay on one well past its lifespan.

+A new identity makes extremism a dead end.
+Instead of hearing Maria worry about her health insurance and hearing she might be a socialist, or if her job is going to be offshored and hearing fascist, we take the time to see what is working behind the scene of our storytelling identities.

 But before we can become the new modern squirrel to better assess our tool options (mixed ideological politics) and plant trees by default (bumble bee economics) we must change our mindset.
 A new identity is being a self-aware selector inside a technological ecosystem.

 A new identity is realizing with every choice you make, you are the coach in the Game of Life.
 The game humanity plays is up to your daily actions.
 Natural selection is just a consequence of which organism can best harvest resources and procreate.
 The coach never stopped judging.
-What changes is that you can now coaching yourself and help those around you.
+What changes is that you can now coach yourself and help those around you.

 Like World War II and the history of computer technology demonstrate very well, the individuals who do this best will assess their current surroundings, be moderate, empower individuals, and thereby populate the Internet Age.